rlworkgroup/garage/docs/user/implement_env.rst

 to move to the origin by defining its reward as the negative distance to the
 origin: :math:`r(x, y) = - \sqrt{x^2 + y^2}`.

-We start by creating a new file for the environment.
-We assume that it is placed under :code:`examples/point_env.py`.
-First, let's declare a class inheriting from the base environment and add some imports:
+We start by creating a new file for the environment, then we declare a class inheriting from the base environment and add some imports:

 .. code-block:: python